 In 2014, Tasha received the Young Distinguished Alumni Award from Winona State University.

 In 2016, Tasha was awarded the Falconer Distinguished Service Award from the Wisconsin Governor's Committee for People with Disabilities.

-In 2020, Tasha's Keynote received the SAVE Certification from SAVE Certified™.
+In 2020, Tasha's Keynote and the Curriculum both received the SAVE Certification from SAVE Certified™.

 Find Tasha In The Media: